Sera91/Unsupervised-Learning-at-MHPC/Ex-Day3/Report.md

+This directory contains a Python code:
+- density-peaks.py
+performin a clustering analysis of the datasets Aggregation and S3, based on a density peaks algorithm developed by me.

 To run the code which perform the clustering analysis of the wanted dataset through the density peaks algorithm, you can launch the following command from terminal:
 - python density-peaks.py

 and then type A or B, respectively to analyze the Aggregation and the S3 datasets.

-These code will produce the plots shown in sub-dir plots, and the output files shown in the sub-dir outputs.
+This code will produce the plots shown in sub-dir plots, and the output files shown in the sub-dir outputs.
 In the latter subdir there are 2 types of files.
 One with the coordinates of the best centroids assigneds by the Kmeans algorithm or  the density peaks found with the density peaks algorithm.